Liquorice10113/espeak-ai-mimic/README.md

 espeak-ai-mimic is a tool for mimicking espeak behavior and calling OpenAI API-compatible endpoints for text-to-speech (TTS), mainly used for Renpy's custom self-voice feature.

 ## Background
 Renpy's self-voice feature relies on the espeak command.
-This tool intercepts espeak calls, forwards the text to a local or remote TTS API (such as an OpenAI-compatible endpoint), and automatically plays the generated speech.
+This tool intercepts espeak calls, forwards the text to a local or remote TTS API (such as an OpenAI-compatible endpoint), and automatically plays the generated speech. <b>LINUX ONLY!</b>

 ## Features
 - Supports configuring different voices and speeds for roles via `voice_mapping.txt`.